topling/topling-dcompact/README.md

 Here, `CompactionExecutorFactory` is a C++ interface, which is a namespace in json.
 In this namespace, an object whose varname is `dcompact` and class name is `DcompactEtcd` (implements the `CompactionExecutorFactory` interface) is defined, and the object is constructed with `params`.
 The params are explained as follows:

-property name | default value | explanation
+property name | default value | description
 -------|------|---
 `allow_fallback_to_local`| false | Whether to allow fallback to local compact if Distributed Compaction fails `hoster_root` | null | The root directory of the db, generally set the same as the `path` variable in DB::Open.